-Each participant's account is credited with the participant's contributions, applicable employer contributions, earnings or losses on the participant's account and allocations of Plan administrative expenses.
-Allocations are based on participant earnings or losses, account balances, or specific participant transactions, as defined.
-The benefit to which a participant is entitled is the vested portion of the participant's account
+Each participant's account is credited with the participant's contributions, applicable employer contributions, earnings or losses on the participant's account, net of certain Plan administrative expenses.
+The benefit to which a participant is entitled is the vested portion of the participant's account.

 Plan participants have the option of investing their contributions and existing account balances among twenty-one investment options.
 All investments are participant directed.
-These investment options include separately managed investment portfolios, common/collective trust funds, registered investment companies (mutual funds) and ViacomCBS Class B common stock.
-Some plan participants are invested in ViacomCBS Class A common stock, but that fund is closed to new investment.
+These investment options include separately managed investment portfolios, common/collective trust funds, registered investment companies (mutual funds) and ViacomCBS Class B Common Stock.
+Some plan participants are invested in ViacomCBS Class A Common Stock, but that fund is closed to new investment.
 The securities held by these investment options are described in greater detail in Note 4.